How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Sound and Electronic Deterrents

-- Wirelessly connected repellers – Perfect for covering larger areas of your camper
+- Wirelessly connected repellers for bigger campers

 UNDER HOOD ANIMAL REPELLER effectively protects your vehicle and home with powerful ultrasound blasts and strobe lights that humanely deter rodents and pests.
 Battery-powered with a 45-day life, this device automatically turns off when your car is running and resumes when parked.
 Easy to install in cars, RVs, garages, and attics using included zip ties, it keeps mice, rats, rabbits, martens, and other destructive animals away without chemicals or traps.